 Located on the south side of first floor, this Fort Collins lodging option is full of sunshine.
 Watch the trolley travel down beautiful Mountain Ave in the summer and enjoy the snow falling on the front lawn in the winter.

 The Lady Catherine Moon Room

-On the northeast corner of the second floor you will find the charming Lady Moon Room.
-In the cool and quiet atmospheres, you will find yourself at such ease in this guest room.
+On the northeast corner of the second floor, you will find the cool, quiet ease of the Lady Moon Room.

 The Auntie Stone Room